Broccoli Salad

 - Combine the broccoli with the toasted walnuts, raisins, bacon, onion, mayonnaise, vinegar, and 1/4 tsp each of salt and black pepper (or to taste).
 Stir well.

-- Let the broccoli salad chill for at least 30-60 minutes before serving, to allow the flavors to meld.
+- If desired, let the broccoli salad chill in the refrigerator for 30-60 minutes before serving, to make it colder and allow the flavors to meld.
 Enjoy!

 Notes